FLN

 Umu Kulthum Sesay

-Umu passionately works to promote women’s and girls’ rights and advocates for systemic changes within the legal system.
+Umu passionately works to promote women and girls’ rights and advocates for systemic changes within the legal system.
 She aspires to specialize in Human Rights law to further enhance her expertise and contribute to creating a more equitable legal landscape.
 Umu’s passion lies in her commitment to advancing women’s and girls’ rights, developing her research, writing, and advocacy skills.
-Outside of her legal pursuits, Umu indulges in her passion for baking, further highlighting her diverse interests and talents.
+Outside of her legal pursuits, Umu indulges in her passion for business and baking, further highlighting her diverse interests and talents.

 Mwamba Yurita Ngoma-Milambo